PaulRitsche/DL_Track_US/docs/source/modules.rst

 Contributing Guidelines
 =======================
-Here you can find all relevant information concerning contributing to DL_Track.
+Here you can find all relevant information concerning contributing to DL_Track_US.

 .. toctree::
    :maxdepth: 1